 #2.
 Create a separate workspace

+This is one of the tips for learning and working from home productively.
 Some may think that they can learn or work everywhere, even in bed.
 However, let’s get that thinking out of mind from now on.
 Try to set aside a workspace separate from your sleeping area.
-This seems like a trivial thing but actually, it sends a message to your brain that it’s time for work, not holiday.
+This seems like a trivial thing but actually, it sends a message to your brain that it’s time for work, not a holiday.

 A separate room with a spacious workspace is really ideal.
 However, if you don’t already have one, let’s find a small place instead.
 Just a small desk beside the bookshelf or a laptop set up at the kitchen table can help you conquer the world.
 Besides, in case you have your children or roommate also learning and working from home, make sure to create a reasonable at-home workspace in order not to distract each other.
 Sometimes, your own new workspace will bring you more ideas and inspiration to solve all home-based tasks.